Guides

 Of course, you shouldn’t blindly follow these suggestions.
 Use common sense — and make sure you actually have the expertise needed to write about the topics you’re considering.

-That’s why we suggest reading through a few past issues of the magazine.
+That’s why we suggest reading through a few past magazine issues.
 As you read, take note of things like:

 • The average article length